Grant opportunity

 The 2027-2029 EDGE Fellowship is a 28-month capacity-sharing programme for emerging conservation leaders working to protect Evolutionarily Distinct and Globally Endangered species.

 Zoological Society of London / EDGE of Existence lists this opportunity for Early-career conservationists, Climate, Energy & Environment, Global South / Biodiversity priority countries.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applicants should be early-career conservationists committed to leading conservation action for an eligible EDGE species.